InfernoDragon0/miniLoungeMS/README.md

 ## Mini Lounge Minigames Helper
 ![image](https://i.imgur.com/ZRkwCj8.jpg)

-An OpenCV python script to help with the mini lounge mini games in MS
+An OpenCV python script to help with the mini lounge mini games in MS. Note: this uses a non-invasive method.
+It uses OpenCV to capture the screen and act upon the current status of the game.

 ### Prerequisites
 - OpenCV2